isomerpages/moe-fuhuapri/_general-information/Guidelines and Policies/School Communication Policy.md

 2. The modes of communication will be limited to :

- a.
-Email
+*  Email

- b.
-Message in the student’s organizer
+*  Message in the student’s organizer

- c.
-Message left with staff at the General Office
+*  Message left with staff at the General Office